Stability and Performance Guarantees for MPC Algorithms without Terminal Constraints

-\Atitle{MPC Algorithms with Stability and Performance Guarantees\footnote{This work was supported by the DFG Priority Project 1305 ``Control Theory of Digitally Networked Dynamical Systems'', grant number Gr1569/12, and the Leopoldina Fellowship Programme LPDS 2009-36.}}
+\Atitle{Stability and Performance Guarantees for MPC Algorithms without Terminal Constraints\footnote{This work was supported by the DFG Priority Project 1305 ``Control Theory of Digitally Networked Dynamical Systems'', grant number Gr1569/12, and the Leopoldina Fellowship Programme LPDS 2009-36.}}

 \Aauthor{J\"{u}rgen Pannek$^\dagger$\footnote{Corresponding author,~e-mail:~\textsf{juergen.pannek@googlemail.com}, Phone: +49\,89\,6004\,2567, Fax: +49\,89\,6004\,2136} and Karl Worthmann$^\ddagger$}